openid/eKYC-IDA/openid-connect-4-identity-assurance.md

   * `txn`: OPTIONAL.
 Identifier referring to the identity verification transaction.
 The OP MUST ensure that this is present when `evidence_ref` element is used.
 The OP MUST ensure that the transaction identifier can be resolved into transaction details during an audit.
   * `time`: OPTIONAL.
 Time stamp in ISO 8601 [@!ISO8601] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date when the check was completed.

-`method`: OPTIONAL.
-The method used to validate the document and verify the person is the owner of it.
-In practice this is a combination of a several instances `check_details`, implementers are recommended to use the `check_details` type and deprecate the use of this option unless methods are defined by the trust framework.
-For information on predefined method values see [@!predefined_values].

 `verifier`: OPTIONAL.
 JSON object denoting the legal entity that performed the identity verification.
 This object SHOULD be included if the OP did not perform the identity verification itself.
 This object is retained for backward compatibility, implementers are recommended to use `check_details` & `organization` instead.
 This object consists of the following properties:

 * `organization`: REQUIRED.
 String denoting the organization which performed the verification on behalf of the OP.